MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Experiments

 \subsection{Evaluation Metrics}

-To evaluate our method, we considered four key metrics: 1) the average Dice Similarity Coefficient (DSC)~\cite{shamir2019continuous}, 2) the average Hausdorff Distance (HD)~\cite{huttenlocher1993comparing}, 3) the Intersection over Union (IoU)~\cite{rezatofighi2019generalized}, and 4) the mean Average Precision (mAP)~\cite{henderson2017end}.
-These metrics provide a comprehensive assessment of segmentation accuracy and model performance.
+We evaluate our method using four key metrics: the average Dice Similarity Coefficient (DSC)~\cite{shamir2019continuous} for assessing overlap accuracy, the 95th Percentile Hausdorff Distance (HD95)~\cite{huttenlocher1993comparing} for measuring boundary alignment, the Intersection over Union (IoU)~\cite{rezatofighi2019generalized} for quantifying region overlap, and the mean Average Precision (mAP)~\cite{henderson2017end} for overall object detection performance.
+These metrics, calculated from true positives, false positives, and false negatives, offer a comprehensive view of segmentation quality, while qualitative evaluations further validate the practical effectiveness of our approach.

-For each class, the unique matching of $(y,\hat{y})$ splits the predicted and the GT segments into three sets: \begin{itemize} \item True Positives (TP): the number of correctly predicted pixels that match the ground truth. \item False Positives (FP): the number of pixels incorrectly predicted as part of the object when they are not in the ground truth. \item False negatives (FN): the number of pixels that are missed by the prediction but are present in the ground truth. \end{itemize}

-The Dice Similarity Coefficient (DSC) is a standard metric for assessing the overlap between the predicted segmentation mask and the ground truth mask.
-It is defined as:

-where \(\text{TP}\), \(\text{FP}\), and \(\text{FN}\) denote the number of true positive, false positive, and false negative pixels, respectively.
-The Mean DSC is computed by averaging the DSC values across all segmentation instances or classes in the dataset.
-The Mean DSC provides a robust measure of overall segmentation accuracy, facilitating a comprehensive evaluation of model performance across all classes or instances.
-Since we only have $1$ target class which is the cell, we only use the DSC as the evaluation metric.

-To further assess the boundary accuracy, we employ the 95th Percentile Hausdorff Distance (HD95), which offers a more robust measure of the spatial discrepancy between the predicted and ground truth segmentation boundaries.
-The Hausdorff Distance (HD) between two sets, \(X\) and \(Y\), is given by: